#StopRansomware: Rhysida Ransomware

 Rhysida actors reportedly engage in “double extortion” [T1657]—demanding a ransom payment to decrypt victim data and threatening to publish the sensitive exfiltrated data unless the ransom is paid.[4],[6] Rhysida actors direct victims to send ransom payments in Bitcoin to cryptocurrency wallet addresses provided by the threat actors.
 As shown in Figure 1, Rhysida ransomware drops a ransom note named “CriticalBreachDetected” as a PDF file—the note provides each company with a unique code and instructions to contact the group via a Tor-based portal.

-Identified in analysis and also listed in open source reporting, the contents of the ransom note are embedded as plain-text in the ransom binary, offering network defenders an opportunity to deploy string-based detection for alerting on evidence of the ransom note.
+Identified in analysis and listed in open-source reporting, the contents of the ransom note are embedded as plain-text in the ransom binary, offering network defenders an opportunity to deploy string-based detection for alerting on evidence of the ransom note.
 Rhysida threat actors may target systems that do not use command-line operating systems.
-The format of the PDF ransom notes could indicate that Rhysida actors only target systems that are compatible with handling PDF documents.[8]
+The format of the PDF ransom notes could indicate that Rhysida actors only target systems that are compatible with handling PDF documents.[7]

-Additional IOCs were obtained from FBI, CISA, and the MS-ISAC’s investigations and analysis.
 The email addresses listed in Table 4 are associated with Rhysida actors’ operations.
 Rhysida actors have been observed creating Onion Mail email accounts for services or victim communication, commonly in the format: [First Name][Last Name]@onionmail[.]org

 .